-Brad Ohrt begins his 16th season in college football, and second at Northern Illinois, as Director of Sports Performance.
+Brad Ohrt begins his 18th season in college football, and third at Northern Illinois, as Director of Sports Performance.

 At ULL, Ohrt was responsible for developing and implementing programs for almost all of the Ragin' Cajuns athletic programs, including football, men's basketball and baseball, while his duties at Western Kentucky included overseeing the entire strength and conditioning operation while working directly with the Hilltopper football program.

-Ohrt's first head strength and conditioning coaching position was at Wingate University in 1997-98 after earning his master's degree from Kansas in 1997, where he was a graduate assistant strength coach for the Jayhawks.
+Ohrt's first head strength and conditioning coaching position was at Wingate University in 1997-98.
+He earned his master's degree from Kansas in 1997, where he was a graduate assistant strength coach for the Jayhawks.

 The New Ulm, Minn. native was an All-American offensive lineman at Appalachian State in 1994 and earned All-Southern Conference honors his junior and senior seasons.
-As a senior, he was named a first team Football Championship Subdivision All-American by The Sports Network and Don Hansen's Football Gazette, and was named a third-team All-American by the Associated Press.
-He was a three-year letterwinner for the Mountaineers before earning his bachelor's degree in exercise science.
+As a senior, he was named a first-team FCS All-American by The Sports Network and Don Hansen's Football Gazette, and was a third-team Associated Press All-American.
+He was a three-year letterwinner for the Mountaineers and earned his bachelor's degree in exercise science.